-Note: If only a tiny piece broke off, you'll need to be cautious not to push the key further into the lock.
+Note: If only a tiny piece of the broke off, you'll need to be cautious not to push the key further into the lock.

 If the paperclip method above doesn't give you enough griping power and keeps sliding off the key, you may need to use something with a sharper tip.

 The metal used for most keys is relatively soft, and typically the tip of a sharp knife will pierce the side of the key well enough to leverage it out.